Once The Meanest Town in the West

 Be sure to visit the Tombstone Arizona Courthouse built in 1882 which is now a state historic park and museum filled with artifacts and old photographs.
 And witness the town gallows on display in its courtyard.

 The old Tombstone Epitaph offices are now a museum where you can see the printed stories of past times.
 The Silver Nugget Museum also offers an insight into its past days of 24-hour drinking, gambling and brothel visits.
 Be sure to take the tour of the “Good Enough Silver Mine” that still lies under the streets of Tombstone.

 A restored home, the Rose Tree Inn Museum, reputably boasts the largest rose tree in the world that is over 100 years old and covers an 8,000 square foot arbor.
 The rose tree of Tombstone blooms during April of each year.

 And of course you don’t want to miss the OK Corral and its recreation of the Tombstone early years with film and onstage character animations.
-Experience for yourself where the infamous Gunfight between the Earps and Clantons took place.
+Walk the same paths that led to the infamous gunfight between the Earps and Clantons over 130 years ago.

 What Happened October 26, 1881?

 Gunfight at O.K.
 Corral

 History of Tombstone, Arizona